IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 The OAuth 2.1 Authorization Framework requires client identification, which may be based on a *client_id* parameter [OAuth 2.1, Section 2.2].
 Depending on the grant type, the use of the *client_id* MAY be required.
 For example the *Authorization Code* grant type requires the use of the *client_id* for client identification [OAuth 2.1, Section 4.1], while the *Client Credential* grant type does not [OAuth 2.1, Section 4.2].

 The OAuth 2.0 Authorization Framework also requires client authentication for confidential and credential clients [OAuth 2.1, Section 2.3].
-It recommends the use of to use asymmetric (public-key based) methods for client authentication [OAuth 2.1, Section 9.1], but allows other suitable HTTP based authentication schemes matching the security policy of the Authorization Server.
+It recommends the use of to use asymmetric (public-key based) methods for client authentication [OAuth 2.1, Section 9.1], but allows other suitable HTTP based authentication schemes matching the security policy of the Authorization Server [OAuth 2.1, Section 2.3.2].

-This profile requires the use of a *client_id* for client identification and a *client_secret* for client authentication of confidential clients, if no other methods for identification and authentication are used.
+This profile requires the use of a *client_id* for client identification and a *client_secret* used with the HTTP Basic Authentocation scheme for client authentication of confidential and credential clients, if no other methods for identification and authentication are used.

 Depending on the grant type, the OAuth 2.0 Framework also requires user authentication.
 For example, the *Authorization Code* grant type covered by this profile requires user authentication [OAuth 2.1, Section 4.1], while the *Client Credential* grant type does not [OAuth 2.1, Section 4.2].
 The methods used by the authorization server to authenticate the resource owner (e.g., username and password login, session cookies, delegation to Authentication Server) is not scoped in the OAuth 2.1 Authorization Framework [OAuth 2.1, Section 3.1].